CDLUC3/ezid/templates/doc/apidoc.2.rst

   a proxy for multiple other users.
 Generally speaking, a proxy may operate on behalf of the proxied user.
 Specifically, a proxy may:

+  - create identifiers under any shoulder available to the proxied user;

   - create identifiers owned by the proxied user, by setting the "_owner" reserved metadata element (see `Internal metadata`_ below);